ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/create.rst

         "victimId": 2,
         "source": "Phase of Intrusion",
         "type": "Additional Analysis and Context",
-        "value": "Based on additional analysis, it was determined that this victim’s bank account was hacked."
+        "value": "Based on additional analysis, it was determined that this victim's bank account was hacked."
     }

 JSON Response